MicrosoftDocs/VBA-Docs/Language-Reference/Language-Reference/User-Interface-Help/elseif-must-be-preceded-by-a-matching-if-or-elseif-and-followed-by-an-elseifelse.md

 ---
-title: ElseIf must be preceded by a matching If or ElseIf and followed by an ElseIf, Else, or End If
+title: ElseIf must be preceded by a matching If or ElseIf and followed by an ElseIf, Else, or EndIf
 keywords: vblr6.chm1057023
 f1_keywords:
 - vblr6.chm1057023